sbhar/PDF2HTMLjava/README.md

 ----

-Readme from Sugata Bhar's end tested with only 2 files test.pdf and license.pdf
+Readme from Sugata Bhar's end tested with only 1 file test.pdf

 This is a Maven based project.